Your Search for Finding Purrfect Cat Names Is Now Over

 When it comes to sound, Lana points out that “cats usually respond to a shorter name, as they are able to absorb it more quickly.”
 According to Lana, cat’s respond best to names that have a long “e,” which she attributes to the similar sound found in the cat’s natural form of communication: the meow.
 If you have a multiple cat household, Lana suggests naming each cat with “distinctively different sounding names, because when cats get older, their hearing can become compromised and they may be confused.”
 Lana emphasizes the importance of finding a cat name that you like and that your cat responds to because you will be using this name for a long time.

-If you have a new cat or kitten, and need some inspiration for a moniker, check out some of the more popular cat names currently trending:
+If you have a new kitten or cat, and need some inspiration for a moniker, check out some of the more popular pet names currently trending: